klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 process node.
-The NVIDIA Hopper compute GPUs and Ada Lovelace rendering GPUS launched in late 2022 were clearly designed together and share some characteristics, but are still very different beasts, this time stressed by different code names.
+The NVIDIA Hopper compute GPUs and Ada Lovelace rendering GPUS launched in late 2022 were clearly designed together and share some characteristics, but are still very different beasts, this time emphasised by different code names.
 The ray tracing units present in the Ada architecture are not in the Hopper architecture, the raster engines also seem to be gone, and there is also no trace of video encoding blocks in the architectural